Roads to Recovery funding conditions

 However, there are large parts of Australia, mainly in remote areas, where there are no councils and where state governments provide council services to small communities, and these areas are known as ‘unincorporated areas’.
 Special program provisions apply to these areas and to the Indian Ocean Territories.

-- Current funding conditions that apply to the 2014 to 2019 Roads to Recovery Program PDF: 452 KB
+- Previous funding conditions that applied to the 2014 to 2019 Roads to Recovery Program PDF: 452 KB

 - Previous funding conditions that applied to the 2009 to 2014 Roads to Recovery Program PDF: 169 KB